Attenuvax Side Effects

 Generic Name: measles virus vaccine

-Note: This page contains information about the side effects of measles virus vaccine.
-Some of the dosage forms included on this document may not apply to the brand name Attenuvax.
+Note: This document contains side effect information about measles virus vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Attenuvax.

 For the Consumer